 Deadline Fears for Moving Goods Between GB and NI

-There are industry-wide apprehensions on readiness dominated webinar discussions about requirements to move goods between Great Britain and Northern Ireland post-Brexit.
+Industry-wide apprehensions on readiness dominated discussions about requirements to move goods between Great Britain and Northern Ireland post-Brexit.

 ASM hosted a webinar on 1st September for members of the industry to discuss what they believe will be required to ensure the swift and frictionless movement of goods between Great Britain and Northern Ireland.